Medicines & Supplements A to Z > Lactulose

 AVAILABLE DOSAGE FORMS: 667mg/ml, 10g/15ml, 3.35g/5ml, 67%w/v (syrups)

 What is Lactulose for?

 Lactulose is a man-made sugar that is used as a laxative.
-It works by drawing water into your bowel and softening your stools, making them easier to be removed from your body.
+It works by staying inside your bowel, drawing water into it and softening your stools, making them easier to be removed from your body.
 Lactulose is used to treat constipation and hepatic encephalopathy.
-The taste of lactulose is very sweet and you can dilute it with water, milk or fruit juice to make it more palatable.
+Beneficial effects in hepatic encephalopathy are thought to result from prevention of absorption of ammonia by lowering faecal pH as well as its laxative effect.
 Lactulose usually begins working within 1-2 days.

 How to use it?

 Lactulose can be taken by mouth as syrup or solution.
 The doses for different age groups are listed below but they are not absolute and should be adjusted according to you or your child’s response:

 2.5 mL twice daily.

 What are the side effects of Lactulose?